wp-document-revisions/wp-document-revisions/readme.txt

 = Can I tag my documents?
 What about categories or some other grouping? =

 Yes.
-You can use the [Simple Taxonomy plugin](https://wordpress.org/plugins/simple-taxonomy/) to add taxonomies, or can share your existing taxonomies (e.g., the ones you use for posts) with documents.
+You can use the [Simple Taxonomy Refreshed plugin](https://wordpress.org/plugins/simple-taxonomy-refreshed/) to add taxonomies, or can share your existing taxonomies (e.g., the ones you use for posts) with documents.

 = Can I put my documents in folders? =

 WP Document Revisions doesn't use the traditional folder metaphor to organize files.
 Instead, the same document can be described multiple ways, or in folder terms, be in multiple folders at once.
 This gives you more control over your documents and how they are organized.
-You can add a folder taxonomy with the [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy/).
+You can add a folder taxonomy with the [Simple Taxonomy Refreshed](https://wordpress.org/plugins/simple-taxonomy-refreshed/).
 Just add the taxonomy with a post type of "Documents", and as the "Hierarchical" set to True.

 = What if I want even more control over my workflow? =

 Take a look at the [Edit Flow Plugin](https://wordpress.org/plugins/edit-flow/) which allows you to set up notifications based on roles, in-line comments, assign all sorts of metadata to posts, create a team calendar, budget, etc. WP Document Revisions will detect if [Edit Flow](http://ben.balter.com/2011/10/24/advanced-workflow-management-tools-for-wp-document-revisions/) is installed and activated, and will adapt accordingly (removing the workflow-state dialogs, registering documents with Edit Flow, etc.).
 If you're looking for even more control over your team's work flow, using the two plugins in conjunction is the way to go.

+You can also use the [PublishPress Plugin](https://wordpress.org/plugins/publishpress/) which is similar and has also been integrated with WP Document Revisions.

 = I want some small changes to the processing, but there are few configuration options.
 How do I do this? =